firebase/firebaseui-web/README.md

           firebase.auth.TwitterAuthProvider.PROVIDER_ID,
           {
             provider: firebase.auth.EmailAuthProvider.PROVIDER_ID,
-            // Whether the display name should be displayed in the Sign Up page.
+            // Whether the display name should be displayed on the Sign Up page.
             requireDisplayName: true
           },
           {